nus-cs2113-AY2021S1/tp/docs/README.md

-# 25 Hours A day
+# 25HoursADay

 #### Introduction

-`25 hours a day` is a scheduling application optimized for users via a convenient yet powerful Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, `25 hours a day` can schedule your tasks and events faster than traditional GUI apps.
+*25HoursADay* is a scheduling application optimized for users via a convenient yet powerful Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, *25HoursADay* can schedule your tasks and events faster than traditional GUI apps.

 ## Target User Profile